postsharp/Metalama.Documentation/content/quickstart/creating-simple-aspects.md

 ## What aspects can do

 Aspects can enhance your program in several ways.
-An aspect can do the following thing
+An aspect can do the following:

 * _Transform_ a method
 * _Modify_ a field or property